-If the taxpayer produces "standard finished products" that it sells at wholesale or at retail on a regular and continuous basis, then the taxpayer is a "manufacturer" of "building materials".
+If the taxpayer produces "standard finished products" that it sells at wholesale or at retail on a regular and continuous basis; creates "a new and substantially different article having a distinctive name and substantially different character or use" than that of the raw materials from which it was made; and, is commonly thought of as a manufacturer, then the taxpayer is a "manufacturer" of "building materials".
 As a manufacturer, if the taxpayer uses such building materials in the performance of a construction contract, then the taxpayer is a "manufacturer/contractor", and is liable for the sales tax based on the fair market value of the building materials at the time and place where used or consumed - the job site.
 However, if the job site is located outside of South Carolina, then no tax is due.